Azure/FTA-WelcomeKits/hybrid_AsHCI/4 - scenario/aksworkload/Azure_Stack_HCI_AKS_Fundamentals_FAQ.md

 # Welcome Kit – Azure Stack HCI – AKS

+> Should contain:
+> - a comparison between AKS (Azure) vs AKS hybrid (e.g. HCI)
+> - management, monitoring, networking, storage, HA (DR e.g. replication, backup)
+> - operations tasks (e.g. updating)
+> does not have to be 100% self written i.e. pointers to already existing docs are fine.

 Welcome to the "Azure Stack HCI – AKS Fundamentals FAQ Welcome Kit."
 This comprehensive guide is designed to provide you with essential insights into the foundational aspects of Kubernetes, Azure Kubernetes Service (AKS), Resource Bridge, Azure Arc, and the unique integration of AKS with Azure Stack HCI.

 ## Fundamentals (Kubernetes, AKS, Azure Stack HCI AKS)